Anahita Khalatbari: Career

-Throughout her career, Anahita Khalatbari has interviewed hundreds of personalities including politicians, physicians, surgeons and celebrities such as former president of Israel, Senator Roderick D. Wright, Sheriff Lee Bacca, former mayor of Los Angeles Antonio Villaraigosa, Larry King and many more.
+Throughout her career, Anahita Khalatbari has interviewed hundreds of personalities including politicians, physicians, surgeons and celebrities such as former president of Israel, Senator Roderick D. Wright, Sheriff Lee Baca, former mayor of Los Angeles Antonio Villaraigosa, Larry King and many more.

 Her acting career includes appearing as plaintiff Jennifer Hardison opposite attorney Gloria Allred in the re-enactment Court TV Show "We the People" on NBC Channel.
 Khalatbari has also starred in the romantic comedy Shirin in Love, directed by Ramin Niami.
 Anita Khalatbari's superb acting skills in the movie "Shirin in Love" were praised by the great film critic Roger Ebert and compared to Faye Dunaway's.
 Roger Ebert says; "Anahita Kalatbari gives a turn that's like a more deliberately comic version of Faye Dunaway's maternal control freak in "Mommie Dearest."
 It's that good, and doubly remarkable in being Kalatbari's first screen role".